CentrePort Canada: CentrePort Canada Way

 CentrePort Canada Way is a four-lane, 10 km expressway that links Winnipeg's Inkster Boulevard to the Perimeter Highway, and allows for 5 minutes to 90 km/h.
 As Winnipeg is located near the geographic centre of North America, it serves as a hub for national and international trading corridors, as well as attracting new transportation logistics development to the city area.

 Plans to build CentrePort Canada Way was announced on 14 April 2009, when Prime Minister Stephen Harper with Manitoba Premier Gary Doer declared at James Richardson Airport that both the federal and provincial governments would contribute CA$212.5 million towards a divided four-lane expressway.
-In March 2014, the province of Manitoba announced that it would double CentrePort Canada Way to bypass the Rural Municipality of Headingley and connect directly into the TransCanada Highway (PTH 1).
-The expressway subsequently opened in November 2013.
+The expressway opened in November 2013.

 The expressway is also situated within about $1 billion in supporting highway infrastructure.

 CentrePort Canada Rail Park

-Winnipeg is the only major Canadian city on the prairies served by three continental class I railways: Canadian National (CNR), Canadian Pacific (CPR), and BNSF Railway.
+Winnipeg is the only major Canadian city on the prairies served by three continental class I railways: Canadian Pacific Kansas City (CPKC), Canadian National (CN), and BNSF Railway.

-A new industrial park named CentrePort Canada Rail Park is in development on 665 acres of CentrePort's 20,000 acres of land, located west of the Winnipeg Airport.
-The Rail Park is currently in development (as of February 2021) and, when complete, will provide rail serviced industrial land for companies engaged in global supply chain activities.
-The Rail Park is intended to further enhance access to the three Class I rail carriers that are already provided by CentrePort, with CPR and CNR in particular operating significant intermodal yards in Winnipeg.
+In March of 2022, Focus Equities was named the developer of CentrePort Canada Rail Park, an industrial park on 665 acres (2.69 km^{2}) of CentrePort's 20,000 acres (81 km^{2}) of land, located west of the Winnipeg Airport.
+The Rail Park is intended to further enhance access to the three Class I rail carriers that are already provided by CentrePort, and will provide rail serviced industrial land for companies engaged in global supply chain activities.
+CentrePort Canada Rail Park is currently selling custom, fully serviced lots from five to 100+ acres of zoned 13 (Heavy Industrial).